keeperus/extendedrecycleradapter/README.md

 Simple adapter written in `kotlin`.
 You may use it to display data with RecyclerView.
 Making easy to create a list with header and/or footer.
 You can extend this adapter to add some sticky headers or something.
+Built on generics it allows you to create your app prototypes(or even release versions) quickly, without writing a ton of code.

 ## Installation (to be published next few days, 20-21.01.2018)
 ```